As an Amazon Associate I earn from qualifying purchases. Click for details.

-If I reply — and I generally don’t — the email usually bounces right back to me.
-The person contacted me as a prank.
+If I reply to the person — and I generally don’t — the email usually bounces right back to me.

 Now and then, the email is real.
 The following is edited from one of those, and it had been left as a comment at this site, too: